cfhirsch/adventofcode2024/README.md

 Part 1: Definitely overthought my first stab at this with A* search, and that was taking forever.
 Then I realized that this looks like a linear programming problem, but with equality instead of <= or >= constraints.
 And then, duh, two equations in two unknowns.
 Solve with linear algebra.
 If the solution for the number of a presses and b presses are both integers, there's a solution, otherwise there isn't.

+Part 2: Easy once I got Part 1.
+All I needed to do was use longs instead of ints in the calculations.